-Stockton Unified schools thank Love Stockton for the organizations on-the-ground work to help spruce up our schools Saturday.
+Stockton Unified schools thank Love Stockton! for the organizations on-the-ground work to help spruce up our schools Saturday.
 Thousands of volunteers signed up to work on projects all over the city, including seven SUSD elementary schools.
 They raked leaves, picked up trash, planted, painted and made repairs that left our schools looking, well, loved.
 Stockton’s churches pitched in big time this year to make this annual event a success.
-Check out our gallery of just some of th work at Pittman, Cleveland, Tyler and Elmwood schools.
-And thank you again!
+Check out our gallery of just some of the work at Pittman, Cleveland, Tyler and Elmwood schools.

 A big thanks from all our schools to the thousands of parents who are participating in this year’s back-to-school night events.
 While a few schools held their back-to-school night events the night before school started August 12, most are wrapping them up now.